 }

-This is a common pattern, the method returns a Foo instance or null if the method cannot do its job.
-Anyone calling this method needs to know that the result might be null which is extremely error prone and completely insane.
+Anyone calling this function needs to know that the result might be null which is extremely error prone and completely insane.

-Here is a trivial encoding:
+), and here is a trivial encoding:

 sealed trait Option[+A]